Programming with the CryptoSys PKI Toolkit

-To use CryptoSys PKI with Visual Basic (VB6) or VBA, copy the declarations in the file basCrPKI.bas
+To use CryptoSys PKI with classic Visual Basic (VB6) or VBA, copy the declarations in the file basCrPKI.bas

 into a module in your project.
 VBA programmers (MS Office, Access, Excel, etc) should delete the first line with

-Attribute VB_Name in it.
+Attribute VB_Name

 Dim nRet As Long nRet = PKI_Version(0, 0) Debug.Print "PKI_Version = " & nRet nRet = PKI_LicenceType(0) Debug.Print "PKI_LicenceType is " & Chr(nRet)